Blue Bombers Forum

 Based on Dan's reporting, this means the league's annual broadcast revenues will jump, by my calculations, from roughly $50 million per season to about $84 million.
 Meaningful increase that will show-up on the 2028 salary cap.

-Quote from: Waffler on Today at 01:05:56 PMHow is introducing another pay platform helping?
+Quote from: Waffler on May 28, 2026, 01:05:56 PMHow is introducing another pay platform helping?
 Stewart Johnston just wrote the manual on how to kill a league in 2 years.

 34 million per year in extra revenue helps